Ma Gnucci: Fictional character biography

-Legacy

-Peter, Ma's nephew and the last living Gnucci, learns that he stands to inherit his aunt's fortune, but only in the event of the Punisher's death.
-To that end, Peter hires Deadpool to kill the Punisher; when the Punisher is falsely assumed to be dead, Peter receives his cheque, which he loses in traffic.
-While Peter is chasing the cheque, he realizes that he can ask the bank for a new one, only to then be instantly killed when a truck knocks him onto the horns of the Charging Bull.

-Ma Gnucci reappears nine years after her death, claiming to have escaped from Hell itself with the intention of uniting the entirety of New York's underworld against the Punisher.
+Ma Gnucci reappears nine years after her death, claiming to have escaped from Hell with the intention of uniting New York's underworld against the Punisher.
 In actuality, Ma's "resurrection" is a hoax orchestrated by the Elite, a criminal mastermind who has quadriplegic women surgically altered to mimic Ma's injuries so he can use her reputation to rise to power.
 When his plans fall apart, the Elite has all of the women he hired murdered to cover his tracks.
-The Punishers later finds and kills him and his associates.
+The Punisher later finds and kills him and his associates.

+Relatives

+The following are the known relatives of Ma Gnucci: